Jinjinov/BlazorWasmProfiler/README.md

 - 0.0.1.0:
     - Excluded the body of `OnParametersSet()` and `OnAfterRender(bool firstRender)` from render timing
     - Render timing now works with `OnParametersSetAsync()` and `OnAfterRenderAsync(bool firstRender)`
+    - Added `enum StatisticsOrder` to get statistics ordered by any property
 - 0.0.0.1:
     - Initial release